paulesause/stereotype-detector/README.md

-# Racism classifier
+# Stereotype Detector

-This Project classifies paragraphs news articles according to the stereotype content model employing a different BERT classifiert.
+This Project classifies paragraphs from news articles as warm/cold/neutral according to the Stereotype Content Model (Fiske, 2018) by employing different BERT classifiert.

 ## Setup
 ### Clone Repository